JunKim26/min_heap_implementation/README.md

 The add function adds a node object to the heap, swapping the nodes orders as necessary and updates the length.

 The parent function returns the index of the parent node

+The left and right functions return the index of the left and right nodes